Pregnancy SmartSiteTM

 Definition

 Esophageal spasms are abnormal contractions of the muscles in the esophagus, the tube that carries food from the mouth to the stomach.
-These spasms do not move food effectively to the stomach.
+These spasms may not move food effectively to the stomach.

 Causes